chrislusf/gleam/README.md

 The shuffle step in map-shuffle-reduce is costly because it usually needs to go through disk, since usually there are not enough executors to process the data partitions at the same time.
 But when executors are memory efficient, they can process more all data without touching disk.

-Gleam also tries to automatically adjust the required memory size based on data size hints, avoiding many try-and-error manual tuning steps.
+Gleam also tries to automatically adjust the required memory size based on data size hints, avoiding the try-and-error manual memory tuning effort.

 ### Flexible
 * The Gleam flow can run standalone or distributed.